-Monday, June 28, 2021Calls and Awards
+Monday, June 20, 2022Calls and Awards

-IDAHO FALLS -- The U.S. Department of Energy - Office of Nuclear Energy (DOE-NE) Nuclear Science User Facilities (NSUF) has selected 29 new Rapid Turnaround Experiment (RTE) projects, totaling approximately $1.14M.
-These project awards went to 13 principal investigators from universities, nine from national laboratories, four from industry, and three foreign universities.The NSUF competitively selected these projects from a pool of high-quality RTE proposals submitted during the solicitation period.
-Each proposal was evaluated based on a variety of factors including technical approach, mission relevance, and scientific-technical merit.
-The NSUF, managed by Idaho National Laboratory (INL), provides unparalleled opportunities
+The U.S. Department of Energy - Office of Nuclear Energy (DOE-NE) Nuclear Science User Facilities (NSUF) has awarded 30 proposals to support the advancement of nuclear science and technology by providing access to world class capabilities at no cost to the researcher.
+This is the first award for FY 2022.30 new Rapid Turnaround Experiment (RTE) projects, totaling approximately $1.53M, have been awarded.
+These awards went to 20 principal investigators from universities and ten from national laboratories.The NSUF competitively selected these projects from a pool of quality RTE proposals submitted during the solicitation period.
+Proposals were evaluated based on a variety of factors including technical approach, mission relevance, and scientific-technical merit.